hytting/Product-defect/README.md

 - CUDA version: 11.0.167

-2. Related packages and their version information are contained in libs.txt.
+2. The packages, dependencis, and version information required to run the provided notebook are included in requirements.txt file.

 ## Code

-The Product_defects_notebook.ipynb file presents the whole pipeline of this project.
+The Product_defects_notebook.ipynb file contains the full pipeline of this study.

-The whole process includes the following components:
+The pipeline includes the following components:
 1. Data preprocessing
-2. Model training (loading, fine-tuning, and validation)
+2. Model training (loading, fine-tuning, and prompt-tuning)
-3. Explanation of model result
+3. Model evaluation
+4. Interpretability analyses
+5. Performance analyses

 ## Model